-Despite being the world's most visited city, the most popular question on Google about Hong Kong is; 'what country is Hong Kong in?'
-It's unsurprising because the answer isn't quite as simple as you might imagine.
+Despite being the world's most visited city, the most Googled question about Hong Kong regards what country it's actually in -- China, or no?
+It's surprising because the answer isn't quite as simple as you might imagine.
 With its own money, passport and immigration channels, and legal system, Hong Kong isn't quite a part of China.
 But with Chinese flags flying from government buildings and Beijing appointing the Chief Executive who runs the city, it isn't quite independent either.

 Hong Kong was never an independent country.
 Until 1997, and the Hong Kong handover, Hong Kong was a colony of the United Kingdom.
 It was ruled by a governor appointed by parliament in London and answerable to the Queen.
 In many regards, it was a benign dictatorship.